hoelzro/lua-linenoise/README.md

 Linenoise (https://github.com/antirez/linenoise) is a delightfully simple command line library.
 This Lua module is simply a binding for it.

+The main Linenoise upstream has stagnated a bit, so this binding tracks https://github.com/yhirose/linenoise/tree/utf8-support, which includes things like UTF-8 support and ANSI terminal escape sequence detection.

 This repository also contains a Windows-compatible version of linenoise taken from MSOpenTech's [Windows port](https://github.com/MSOpenTech/redis) of redis.

 # Compilation